- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease

-- Other FDA-approved drugs are rivastigmine, memantine, donepezil, and tacrine
+- Other FDA-approved drugs include rivastigmine, memantine, donepezil, and tacrine

-- These drugs can temporarily boost cognitive function, but longer term decline will eventually resume
+- These drugs can temporarily boost cognitive function, dementia is still a progressive disease that will eventually get worse.

-- Manageable side effects include nausea, dizziness and vomiting
+- Manageable side effects of Galantamine can include nausea, dizziness and vomiting.

-- More severe side effects include irregular heartbeat, fainting, and seizures
+- More severe side effects can include irregular heartbeat, fainting, and seizures.

-- Overdose symptoms include chronic vomiting, extreme fatigue and collapse
+- Symptoms of overdose include chronic vomiting, extreme fatigue, and collapse.

 Galantamine comes in both an organic and a synthetic form.
 Galantamine is an organic compound of a plant that derives from Galanthus nivalis, a species of a plant commonly known as the “snowdrop.
 This compound has been used for many years as anesthesia for surgery and dentistry, as well as for the treatment of neuropathic pain, a chronic pain condition that is associated with damaged nerve fibers often as a result of tissue injury commonly resulting from tissue injury.

-The synthetic form of galantamine was first registered for the treatment of Alzheimer’s disease in Sweden in the year 2000.
-It has since then been approved for Alzheimer’s treatment in the United States, the European Union, Canada, and various other countries around the globe.
+The synthetic form of Galantamine was first registered for the treatment of Alzheimer’s disease in Sweden in the year 2000.
+It has since then been approved for Alzheimer’s treatment in the United States, Europe, Canada, and various other countries around the globe.

 Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease.
 Other drugs approved by the FDA include rivastigmine, memantine, donepezil, and tacrine (tacrine is rarely used because of its severe side effects).